IndustryEssentials/ymir/README.md

   (4) Filtering resources
   (5) Merging two different metadatas

-* Users can switch freely between different metadata.
+* You can switch freely between different metadata.

-* Users can query the history of the metadata.
+* You can query the history of the metadata.

-* Users can tag the metadata to facilitate precise search by tag.
+* You can tag the metadata to facilitate precise search by tag.

-* Users can also add keywords to metadata to facilitate fuzzy search through keywords.
+* You can also add keywords to metadata to facilitate fuzzy search through keywords.

-* Users can read the resources contained in a metadata and use those resources for browsing, training and so on.
+* You can read the resources contained in a metadata and use those resources for browsing, training and so on.

 From the above description, it can be seen that the management of metadata is similar to that of VCS (Version Control System), and users can have the following completely different usage methods and scenarios: